bsv-blockchain/bsv-address-tracker/README.md

 - ✅ Real-time transaction detection for monitored addresses
 - ✅ Confirmation tracking through the blockchain lifecycle
 - ✅ Historical transaction integration from external APIs
-- ✅ Efficient address monitoring with Bloom filters
+- ✅ Efficient address monitoring with in-memory Set
-- ✅ Merkle proof verification for confirmations
+- ✅ Transaction verification using getrawtransaction
 - ✅ Scalable architecture patterns for blockchain monitoring

 This system shows **how to link transactions to addresses and track their confirmation journey**.
 Production systems would extend this foundation with business logic, amount tracking, balance calculations, and application-specific features.